 Under ST Standard, a designated Foreign Testing Laboratory (a laboratory other than a designated Testing Laboratory in Japan) can only service ST Standard Part 3 ‘Chemical Properties’.

 The ST Mark Programme in brief:

-- The JTA enters an ST Mark License Agreement with a business who manufactures, imports or sells toys. • A JTA approved designated testing body conducts ST Standard conformity tests on toys manufactured, imported or sold by the business.
+– The JTA enters an ST Mark License Agreement with a business that manufactures, imports or sells toys. • A JTA-approved designated testing body conducts ST Standard conformity tests on toys manufactured, imported, or sold by the business.

 – The JTA licenses the business to place toys, or their packaging, bearing the ST Mark on the market.

-- The JTA indemnifies ST Mark Licensees caused by defect toys bearing the ST Mark
+– The JTA indemnifies ST Mark Licensees caused by defective toys bearing the ST Mark

 FOCUS ON CHEMICAL TESTS (ST PART 3)